aws/aws-fpga/README.md

 # Overview of AWS EC2 FPGA Development Kit

 AWS EC2 FPGA Development Kit is a set of development and runtime tools to develop, simulate, debug, compile and run hardware accelerated applications on [Amazon EC2 F1 instances](https://aws.amazon.com/ec2/instance-types/f1/).
-It is distributed between this github repository and [FPGA Developer AMI](https://aws.amazon.com/marketplace/pp/B06VVYBLZZ) provided by AWS with no cost of development tools.
+It is distributed between this github repository and FPGA Developer AMI - [Centos](https://aws.amazon.com/marketplace/pp/B06VVYBLZZ)/[AL2](https://aws.amazon.com/marketplace/pp/B08NTMMZ7X) provided by AWS with no cost of development tools.

 ⚠️ <b>NOTE:</b> The developer kit is supported for Linux operating systems only.